Tour of the Matterhorn South

 This trip is graded strenuous with the average daily distance being 17km.
 Each day has significant ascent and descent and the paths are a mixture of woodland trails, rocky mountain paths, moraine, scree, gravel tracks, glaciated terrain (guided) and paved country roads.
 There is some light scrambling involved in places and there are cables, ropes and chains to aid ascent/descent in some places.
 Please be aware that on the highest passes, there may be some residual snow lying in patches, but this will not require any special equipment or skills; just a steady foot, walking experience and a head for heights.
 Walking poles are highly recommended.
 To get the most from this trip you should be in good physical shape and be an experienced walker, having already done some Alpine walking.

-Please be aware that twin & double rooms in Switzerland are typically 2 single mattresses side by side in one double bed frame with two separate duvet covers and pillows.
+Please be aware that twin and double rooms in Switzerland typically consist of two single mattresses side by side in one double bed frame with two separate duvet covers and pillows.

 Single Rooms & Solo Walkers

-This trip is not available to solo walkers due to the difficulty of the terrain.
-Single rooms are on request and are available for 5 nights out of 10.
-A supplement is payable for this.
+Due to the difficulty of the terrain, this trip is not available to solo walkers.
+Single rooms are available on request for 4 nights out of 5, and a supplement is payable for this.

 Meals